I: Interfaces

 Enforcement

-• (Simple) A function should not make control-flow decisions based on the values of variables declared at namespace scope.
+- (Simple) A function should not make control-flow decisions based on the values of variables declared at namespace scope.

-• (Simple) A function should not write to variables declared at namespace scope.
+- (Simple) A function should not write to variables declared at namespace scope.

-I.2: Avoid non-const global variables
+I.2: Avoid non-const

 Reason

-Non-const global variables hide dependencies and make the dependencies subject to unpredictable changes.
+global variables hide dependencies and make the dependencies subject to unpredictable changes.

 Example

-Who else might modify data?
+Who else might modify data

-Warning: The initialization of global objects is not totally ordered.
-If you use a global object initialize it with a constant.
-Note that it is possible to get undefined initialization order even for const objects.
+Note that it is possible to get undefined initialization order even for const

 Exception